obsproject/obs-websocket/README.md

 The protocol understood by the server is documented in [PROTOCOL.md](PROTOCOL.md).

 Here's a list of available language APIs for obs-websocket :
-- Javascript (browser & nodejs) : [obs-websocket-js](https://github.com/haganbmj/obs-websocket-js) by haganbmj
+- Javascript (browser & nodejs) : [obs-websocket-js](https://github.com/haganbmj/obs-websocket-js) by Brendan Hagan
 - C#/VB.NET : [obs-websocket-dotnet](https://github.com/Palakis/obs-websocket-dotnet)
+- Python : [obs-websocket-py](https://github.com/Elektordi/obs-websocket-py) by Guillaume Genty a.k.a Elektordi

 I'd like to know what you're building with or for obs-websocket.
 If you do something in this fashion, feel free to drop me an email at `contact at slepin dot fr` !